What Is Non-Destructive Testing of Concrete?

 Purpose of Non-Destructive Tests on Concrete

-A variety of non-destructive testing (NDT) methods have been developed or are under development to investigate and evaluate concrete structures.
+A variety of types of non-destructive testing (NDT) methods have been developed or are under development to investigate and evaluate concrete structures.

-These methods aim to estimate the strength and other properties, corrosion monitoring and evaluation; measure cracks size and coverage; evaluate the quality of the grout; detect defects and identify relatively more vulnerable areas in concrete structures.
+These methods, including what is non-destructive testing of concrete, aim to estimate the strength and other properties, corrosion monitoring and evaluation; measure cracks size and coverage; evaluate the quality of the grout; detect defects and identify relatively more vulnerable areas in concrete structures.

 Many NDT methods used for concrete testing originate from testing a more homogeneous metal system.
 These methods have a solid scientific basis, but the heterogeneity of the concrete makes it difficult to interpret the results.